SelfAPR: Self-supervised Program Repair with Test Execution Diagnostics

-\textbf{Problem1: Lack of project-specific knowledge.} Past commits used for training are typically collected from different open-source projects.
-Those projects may have little or nothing to do with the application domain of the program repair.
+\textbf{Problem 1: Lack of project-specific knowledge.} Past commits used for training are typically collected from open-source projects.
+Those projects may have little or nothing to do with the application domain of the program under repair.
+This is known as the exposure bias problem \cite{exposure-bias-Bengio-NIPS15}.
 In other terms, the training samples do not contain project-specific knowledge.
-By project-specific knowledge, we refer to specific fixing tokens and semantic relationships between project-specific tokens from the buggy and fixed code. \autoref{fig:motivating} illustrates this point.
-Bug \textit{Lang-21} from Defects4J benchmark \cite{defects4j} is fixed by replacing token \textit{HOUR} to \textit{HOUR\_OF\_DAY}.
-There are few projects in the wild that use such a token.
-None of the existing work on neural program repair can fix bug \textit{Lang-21} \cite{CURE-icse21,Recoder,SEQUENCER,CoCoNuT,RewardRepair-icse22}, because \textit{HOUR\_OF\_DAY} does not appear in the buggy method source code, and it has not been seen from enough training samples.
-Note that crawling more training samples would not solve this problem, this is a fundamental limitation of supervised training on past commits.
+By project-specific knowledge, we refer to specific fixing tokens of variables, expressions and statements, and their semantic relationships that the neural network can use to synthesize a patch. \autoref{fig:motivating} illustrates this point.
+Bug \texttt{Closure-113} from Defects4J benchmark \cite{defects4j} is fixed by expanding a boolean expression with \texttt{requiresLevel.isOn()}.
+There are few projects in the wild that use such tokens.
+Indeed, none of the existing work on neural program repair can fix bug \texttt{Closure-113}, because the project-specific tokens \texttt{requiresLevel} and \texttt{isOn} have not been seen in training samples.
+Note that this is the core conceptual limitation, not a quantitative one: crawling more training samples from Github would not solve this problem.

-\textbf{Problem2: Lack of execution information}.
-The recent work by Chakraborty and Ray \cite{modit-ase21} has shown that neural repair models fail to find correct patches because of a lack of guiding information.
-While we fully second this statement, we further note that the great absence of supervised neural program repair is the execution.
-The input representation never contains runtime data.
-For example, it may be useful for the network to know that the bug to be repaired is a \textit{NullPointerException}.
-To be useful, this execution information is required at training time.
-However, it is virtually impossible to obtain this information on an extensive number of past commits because 1) it is very hard to compile past commits due to the version and dependency hell \cite{dependencyhell}; 2) many past commits do not come with a way to execute the bug, such as a test input or test case.
+\textbf{Problem 2: Lack of execution information}.
+Recently, Chakraborty and Ray \cite{modit-ase21} have shown that neural repair models fail because of a lack of guiding information about the bug type.
+Our key insight is that execution information is rich in such signals.
+For instance, it may be useful for the network to know that the bug to be repaired is a \texttt{NullPointerException}.
+For supervised training with past commits, it is virtually impossible to obtain this information at scale because: 1) it is very hard to compile past commits due to the version and dependency hell \cite{dependencyhell}; 2) many past commits do not come with a way to execute the bug, such as a test suite.